marionettejs/backbone.marionette/docs/marionette.collectionview.md

 # Marionette.CollectionView

-The `CollectionView` will loop through all of the models in the specified collection, render each of them using a specified `itemView`, then append the results of the item view's `el` to the collection view's `el`.
+The `CollectionView` will loop through all of the models in the specified collection, render each of them using a specified `childView`, then append the results of the child view's `el` to the collection view's `el`.
 By default the `CollectionView` will maintain a sorted collection's order in the DOM.
 This behavior can be disabled by specifying `{sort: false}` on initialize.